-Deep rich Tieguanyin with a balance of floral notes and creamy saffron rice pudding flavor, and an intense tingling sweet aftertaste of honeysuckle and spearmint. . . .
+Full Spring Tieguanyin with a balance of floral notes and creamy rice pudding flavor paired with notes of apricot and daffodil . . .

 Later steepings allow the leaves to unfold and begin to truly infuse the full-bodied texture of this Tieguanyin.
-The closest flavor analogy is Indian rice pudding with saffron and almond slivers, followed by an aftertaste of vaporous vanilla and orchid notes teasing the palate.
+The closest flavor analogy is Indian rice pudding with saffron and almond slivers, followed by a strong vanilla aftertaste.
+Strong semolina malty sweetness lingers on the sides of the palate.

 ICED: The perfumed florals are extra vivd and potent.
 Mouthfeel is silky, and gets more buttery in the aftertaste with a note of green grape.